Summer Library Program 2023:

 Group 3: K-5th– 1-1:50pm

-K-5th grade can sign up for one time slot (group 2,3, & 4) group sizes will be capped at 25.
+K-5th grade can sign up for one time slot (group 2 or 3)- both groups do the same activity at different times.

 Have different ages of children?
-Sign up for a group time (2, 3, or 4) and let us know how many you will be bringing.
-Children 3 years and younger must attend group 1 with a caretaker 14 years old or older.
+Sign up for a group time (2 or 3) and let us know how many you will be bringing.
+Children 3 years and younger must attend group 1 with a parent or caretaker 14 years old or older.

 Adults & Teens: